Need to talk? Call 1800 882 436.

 What are the problems with gaining too much weight?

-Your weight gain will be monitored throughout your pregnancy.
-If you gain more than 16kg, you and your baby could be at greater risk of complications such as:
+Your weight gain will be monitored throughout your pregnancy through antenatal care.
+Gaining more weight than is recommended increases your risk of pregnancy complications such as:

 How much more food should I eat?

-You should check that your diet contains the nutrients that keep you healthy and that will give your baby a healthy start such as folic acid, iron, calcium, iodine and protein.
+You should also check that your diet contains the minerals that keep you healthy and that will give your baby a healthy start.
+These are:

-Keeping up your fluid intake is also important — it’s recommended you drink about 2L of water each day.
-Morning sickness can make you dehydrated, so talk to your doctor or health professional if you’re not retaining enough fluids.
+Keeping up your fluid intake is also important — it’s recommended you drink about 2.3L of water each day.

 How much should I exercise?